adamroberge/Machine-Learning--DeepLearning.ai/README.md

 ## Usage
 Each folder in this repository corresponds to a course and week in the specialization.
-To run the programs, navigate to the appropriate directory and execute the Python scripts.
+To run the programs, navigate to the appropriate directory and execute the Jupyter Notebook scripts.

 ## Contributing